chunkstories/www/content/blog/a-note-on-descriptor-indexing.md

 ## The texture binding problem

 Texture binding is one of these nasty things you need to stay on top of in realtime graphics today.
 The classical approach is to have a bunch of textures declared as opaque uniform variables and swap them in-between draw calls.
-Unfortunately even if Vulkan lowers the cost of draw calls dramatically, rendering some scenes with a lot of objects with different textures gets impractical quite fast.
+Unfortunately, even if Vulkan lowers the cost of draw calls dramatically, rendering some scenes with a lot of objects with different textures gets impractical quite fast.
 Batching object instances that have arbitrary textures becomes a requirement in a lot of cases.

-The difference between actual arrays of textures and onion textures is especially important in that context: your shader needs to to select a different texture at runtime, depending on some arbitrary input data that's not constant.
+The difference between actual arrays of textures and onion textures is especially important in that context: your shader needs to select a different texture at runtime, depending on some arbitrary input data that's not constant.
 Onion textures on the face of it make it easy, since doing that works out of the box, you just use the `z` component of the coordinates you're using to sample them to choose which layer.
 On the other hand, Vulkan doesn't even guarantee you can dynamically index into an array of textures **at all**.

 ## The tiers of texture array indexing support